-Here's one my very best tips, never before
+Here's one of my very best tips, never before

 published anywhere.